Tea-pott/Saeed_Amiri/sql_project.md

 ## Covid Data Exploration with SQL (MS SQL Server)

 **Project description:**
-1. Data origin: The data was pulled from [ourworldindata.org](https://ourworldindata.org/covid-deaths).
+1. Data origin: The data was pulled from [ourworldindata.org](https://ourworldindata.org/covid-deaths)
+2. The data covers a wide range of information from death count to test, vaccination, hospital admissions, financial and medical conditions, GDP, etc of all countries from the beginning of the pandemic so far.
-2. Goal of the project - What am I looking for in this data or what questions I am trying to answer:
+3. Goal of the project - What am I looking for in this data or what questions I am trying to answer: In this project, I did some exploration with some of the columns (attributes) of the dataset, namely daily new_case, death and vaccination counts and organized and filtered to make quantitative observations and get a sense for the data.
-3. Gist of what I have found in the data set:
+4. Gist of what I have found in the data set:

 ### 1. Suggest hypotheses about the causes of observed phenomena